Was this page helpful?

 Replication Factor (RF)¶

 When using certain ScyllaDB features, the RF must be set to match the number of racks in ScyllaDB Cloud.
-ScyllaDB Cloud is configured with three racks, so the RF should be set to 3 when you use these features.
+ScyllaDB Cloud is configured with three racks, so the RF should be set to 3 when using these features.

 The features that require this configuration are: